TomSchrier/full-stack-webutvikling-oblig-3/README.md

 ## RESOURCES, INSPIRATION, AND COLLABORATIONS
 ### CODE
 **Gerardo de La Riva**
 Parts of the code are similar to the code provided by Gerardo de La Riva during the lectures.
 I have used codes from March 10th and March 17th.
+All credit for these code snippets goes to Gerardo de La Riva.

 ### COLLABORATIONS
 During the weekend of week 11, another student and I met up to work on the assignment together.
 We wrote our own code but helped each other when we didn't get the code to work.
 Because of this, some of our code might be similar.
-Due to the anonymous grading on BlackBoard, I cannot say who it is.
+Due to the anonymous grading on BlackBoard, I cannot say who it is here in README.

 ### RESOURCES
 During development I have taken inspiration and methods from the links below, therefore, some of the code might be similar.